 WhistlePig And Competitors: Marketing Campaigns

 The most recent marketing campaigns for WhistlePig, Woodfort Reserve, Bulleit Distilling, and Diageo’s Crown Royal have been outlined below.
 Each company has used a different strategy to win the interests of their consumers.
 The approaches ranged from the use of social media to partnering with local artists as well as to incorporate food, entertainment and sports.
+Our team has edited the original document, to provide you with a more comprehensive and robust brief, as per your request.

 We found information on all competitors except Heaven Hill Distilleries and Few Spirits.
 To have a complete report on all competitors, we went searching for reports from industry experts.
 As a result, we found articles from The Drinks Business, The Spirits Business, and Chicago Tribune.
 The Drinks Business provide data on the appointment of a new master distiller — the Spirits Business named Heaven Hill Distilleries as one of the whiskey brands to watch in 2019.
 The article also shared on how Heaven Hill has plans to pump US$65 million into enhancing its operations in Bardstown, Kentucky.
 Finally, the Chicago Tribune shared that Few Spirits is shifting its focus to South America and Africa where they have not imposed retaliatory tariffs.
 However, in none of these articles or reports, was information provided on the marketing campaign of these two companies.